 And Charlotte bookworms, stay tuned to C5 for more upcoming exciting local author news.

-Author Patrice Gopo shares her experiences growing up as the daughter of Jamaican immigrants in Anchorage, Alaska, in her latest essay collection, “All the Colors We Will See,” which was included in the Fall 2018 Barnes & Noble Discover Great New Writers selection.
+Author Patrice Gopo shares her experiences growing up as the daughter of Jamaican immigrants in Anchorage, Alaska, in her latest collection, “All the Colors We Will See,” which was included in the Fall 2018 Barnes & Noble Discover Great New Writers selection.
 Gopo explores her feelings of being “different,” nuances of immigrant and race relations along with the concepts of marriage, divorce, and standards of beauty in these eloquent and reflective essays.

 By Webb Hubbell